 Both are exempt from federal income taxation under Internal Revenue Code Section 501 (c)(3) and both are typically required to file annual information returns with the Internal Revenue Service; however, private foundations and public charities are subject to very different tax rules.

-2. Private Foundations.
+b.
+Private Foundations.
 The primary benefit of a private foundation is donor control.
 The IRS permits a private foundation to be controlled by a single donor or small group of donors.
 In addition, private foundations, unlike public charities, do not need to fundraise to meet the public support test.

-(a) Self-dealing transactions with insiders.
+- Self-dealing transactions with insiders.

-(b) Ownership of “excess business holdings” which is basically greater than a 20% interest in any one business.
+- Ownership of “excess business holdings” which is basically greater than a 20% interest in any one business.

-(c) Risky investments that jeopardize the accomplishment of the foundation’s charitable purposes.
+- Risky investments that jeopardize the accomplishment of the foundation’s charitable purposes.

 To comply with these rules and avoid penalty taxes, private corporate foundations may not buy tables at charity dinners and cannot make matching grants that fulfill the pledges made by the company or insiders connected to the company.
 The private foundation cannot rent space from the company.

-Whether a company chooses to form a donor advised fund or create a separate foundation, forming a corporate foundation presents a terrific opportunity to better organize, focus, track, and publicize a company’s philanthropic efforts.
+Whether a company chooses to form a donor-advised fund or create a separate foundation, forming a corporate foundation presents a terrific opportunity to better organize, focus, track, and publicize a company’s philanthropic efforts.